Improve email deliverability with Nylas

-To optimize message deliverability with Nylas, it's important to have a few selective touches rather than sending thousands of emails per day from a single account.
+To optimize email message deliverability with Nylas, it's important to contact your user base selectively rather than sending thousands of emails per day from a single account.
 This page describes how to ensure your emails are delivered, and how to avoid being tagged as spam/junk.

 Nylas recommends doing the following to improve your email deliverability:

-- When you send many messages in a group, space them out.
-Send them at most once every 30 seconds.
+- When you send many email messages in a group, space them out.
+Nylas recommends you send them at most once every 30 seconds.

 - Don't send more than the recommended 700 messages per day from a single account.
-Some providers lock out the user's account if it sends too many messages a day.
-For information on message limits by provider, see the Provider rate limits.
+Some providers lock the user's account if it sends too many messages a day.
+For information on message limits by provider, see the provider rate limits documentation.

-For information on how Exchange throttling works behind the scenes, refer to Understanding client throttling policies by Microsoft.
+For information on how Exchange throttling works behind the scenes, see Microsoft's official Understanding Client Throttling Policies documentation.

 Unsolicited messages are more likely to raise flags compared to emailing an address you already have an email history with.
-Check out Mailchimp's guide for common spam filter triggers.
+Check out Mailchimp's guide to common spam filter triggers for more information.

 Prefer video?
-You can watch our LiveStream Coding with Nylas:
+You can watch our Coding with Nylas livestream.